conix-security/BTG/README.rst

     python3 setup.py install --user
     vim ~/.config/BTG/btg.cfg

 Activate and fill licence key for modules you need to use.
+NB : you need a redis-server to run BTG

 Usage
 ^^^^^